Precise Biometrics management team consists of:

 Guidelines for remuneration of the management team can be found further down on this page.

-Master of Science in Business Administration and Management at Henly Business School
+Master of Science in Business and Economics at Lund University

 Master of Science in International Business Administration and Economics

 Many years’ experience from sales management and business development at technology companies such as Cybercom, ENEA, Sony Ericsson and Telelogic

 Richard SkalskyCEO - EastCoast Solutions (part of Digital Identity)

 Technical high school education

 Extensive PR, Communications and Marketing – experience within the Lifestyle & Tech industry.
 Recent positions – Global PR & Communications Manager, Anima/Kronaby, Nordic PR & Lifestyle Marketing Manager, PUMA Nordic.

 The 2020 AGM approved the following guidelines for remuneration of the management team.